edlew75/myjenkins/README.md

 # myjenkins
-# This is for jenkins free project testing in home lab
+# This is for jenkins freestyle project testing in home lab